 As part of our Regulatory requirement our Risk Management addresses unusual and unexpected events to occur and accordingly prepares to face and survive such situations.
-This requires foreseeing situations under hypothetical scenarios considering the question 'what-if' and development of stress tests in such scenarios.
-This enables the organization to be well equipped to cope with the crisis situations when they arise.
+This requires foreseeing situations under hypothetical scenarios considering

 Contingency Funding Plan:

 Contingency planning is a combination of early warning procedures and advance preparation for potential high-severity / low-probability liquidity events.
 In the unlikely event of a funding crisis, good contingency planning makes the difference between being in control and simply reacting to events.